Do Go On - 532 - Dashcon Failure

 Which obviously they have not done straight away.

-So the hotel's like, okay, so we need payment, which is crazy.
+So the hotel's like, okay, so we need payment.

 And there's some manager who has okay at all this who's in a lot of shit right now.